Professor-DanO/Linux-CUDA-Lllama.cpp-guide/README.md

 You are all done with the installations and configurations- congratulations!
 It is now time to start working with model inference.

+# Choosing and Downloading Model Files

 I recommend that you download a small model to start.
 A great place to get started is the unsloth repositories on HuggingFace:

 [Unsloth Qwen3-4B-Instruct-2507](https://huggingface.co/unsloth/Qwen3-4B-Instruct-2507-GGUF)

-Here is the direct link to the Q6 model download:
+### Here is the direct link to the Q6 model download:

 (https://huggingface.co/unsloth/Qwen3-4B-Instruct-2507-GGUF/blob/main/Qwen3-4B-Instruct-2507-UD-Q6_K_XL.gguf)